The information below is for Part-CAMO approval holders and gives details of regulation, policy and guidance from the Civil Aviation Authority (CAA).

 - Maintenance Programme – Initial & Amendment Process

-- Standard Changes & Repairs – Standard changes (modifications) and Repairs which can be applied to aircraft without referring to a Part 21 Design organisation.
+- Standard Changes & Repairs – UK CS-STAN provides details of Standard Changes (modifications) and Repairs which can be applied to aircraft without referring to a Part 21 Design organisation.

-- AMC-20 - General Acceptable Means of Compliance for Airworthiness of Products, Parts and Appliances
+- UK AMC-20 - General Acceptable Means of Compliance for Airworthiness of Products, Parts and Appliances

-- CS-26 - Additional airworthiness specifications for Operations
+- UK CS-26 - Additional airworthiness specifications for Operations

 - Rotorcraft - Critical Parts awareness and training